strohs/springboot-blogen-vuejs/README.md

 To keep things somewhat simple, the Spring Boot backend is performing multiple roles:
 - serves as the REST Api Server
-- serves the html,css and javascript resources needed by Vue.js
+- serves the html,css and javascript resources needed by the Vue.js frontend
 - acts as an OAuth2 client *and* resource server, making requests to GitHub or Google, to log in users to Blogen

 In a real production environment, these roles would ideally be handled be separate servers.